 8. State/Nation Sponsored Hackers

 State or Nation sponsored hackers are those who have been employed by their state or nation’s government to snoop in and penetrate through full security to gain confidential information from other governments to stay at the top online.

 They have an endless budget and extremely advanced tools at their disposal to target individuals, companies or rival nations.

-If you’ve ever come across social activists propagandizing a social, political or religious agenda, then you might as well meet hacktivist, the online version of an activist.
-Hacktivist is a hacker or a group of anonymous hackers who think they can bring about social changes and often hack government and organizations to gain attention or share their displeasure over opposing their line of thought.
+If you’ve ever come across social activists propagandizing a social, political, or religious agenda, then you might as well meet hacktivists, the online version of an activist.
+Hacktivists are hackers or a group of anonymous hackers who think they can bring about social changes and often hack governments and organizations to gain attention or share their displeasure over opposing their line of thought.

 10. Malicious Insider or Whistleblower